innovationOUtside/vce-generic-guide/g-using_jupyter_notebooks.md

 <!-- {% if kernel_language=="Python" %} -->
 ### Running shell commands from a code cell

 In a Python/IPython kernel code cell, you can run a shell command by prefixing the command with a `!`.
-For example, show the current directory by running `$pwd`.
+For example, show the current directory by running `! pwd`.
 <!-- {% endif %} -->

 ### Code cell execution status indicators